Actindo-AG/Documentation/PIM/API/02_GetStarted.md

         {"access_token":"EYqSCcJOoBgbOxgHJpU3stvliosc+EGEFQ60QplUPjNuCOTfoebG2kvUg5sb574TjI94aEUMBG0I2DS+LulBQj+sXGIl3FX+3QFICEDb1Sw+HzfO1K34QhB60rkULlN2","expires_in":3600,"token_type":"bearer","scope":"none","refresh_token":"37e521b0ec5f035c86f0a2db09fe73cda934235e"}

-2. Write down you access token and your refresh token.
+2. Write down your access token and your refresh token.
     You can now log in to your *Actindo Core1 Digital Operations Platform* instance with your credentials (username and access token).

     > [Info]  Access (also called bearer) tokens are short-lived.
 You can generate further access tokens with your refresh token.